|

 concepts in their weekly labs.
 These concepts include description of data

 sets, sampling methods and interpretations of inference methodology.
+Critical Thinking: The students will be

 asked to critically think about trustworthiness of surveys and experiments